numerous-com/numerous-sdk/docs/README.md

 🛠 The installation includes two main components: the CLI and the Numerous Python package.

-## Command Line Interface (CLI) - a tool for managing your apps
+## Command Line Interface (CLI): A tool for managing your apps

 Use the CLI to deploy and manage apps on the Numerous platform:

 - `numerous init` - Create a new Numerous app
 - `numerous deploy` - Deploy your app to production

-## Python SDK package - integrate Numerous features into Python-based web apps
+## Python SDK package: Integrate Numerous features into Python-based web apps

 The SDK enables you to interact with Numerous services programmatically in your Python web applications.